project-chip/connectedhomeip/examples/lighting-app/efr32/README.md

 ### Note

 A consensus within the CHIP organization was reached to move from Make/Automake to the GN/Ninja build system.
-As a result we are no longer supporting Make inside the lock-app example.
-While the Makefile can stil be used to compile the example, the output binary will be lacking key features (e.g. OpenThread).
+As a result, the Make file structure as not been implemented inside the lighting-app example.

 -   Download the [sdk_support](https://github.com/SiliconLabs/sdk_support) from
     GitHub and export the path with :